De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Introducing a Proof System with a Pair of Nominal Quantifiers

 \textbf{The medial rules for nominals.} The \textit{medial new} rule is particular to handling nominals in the presence of the self-dual non-commutative operator \textit{seq}.
-To see why this medial rule cannot be excluded, consider the following predicates, where $x$ is free in $b$, $c$, $e$ and $f.$
+To see why this medial rule cannot be excluded, consider the following formulae, where $x$ is free for atoms $\bbb$, $\ccc$, $\eee$ and $\ffff.$

-Without using the \textit{medial new} rule, the above predicates are provable.
+Without using the \textit{medial new} rule, the above formulae are provable.
 The first is as follows.

-The proof of the second predicate is as follows.
+The proof of the second formula above is as follows.

-However, the issue is that the following predicate would not be provable without using the \textit{medial new} rule; hence cut elimination cannot hold without the \textit{medial new} rule.
+However, the issue is that the following formula would not be provable without using the \textit{medial new} rule; hence cut elimination cannot hold without the \textit{medial new} rule.

-In contrast, with the \textit{medial new} rule the above predicate is provable, as verified by the following proof.
+In contrast, with the \textit{medial new} rule the above formula is provable, as verified by the proof in Figure~\ref{fig:medial-ex}.
 Notice the above proofs use only the \textit{medial new}, \textit{extrude new} and \textit{tidy name} rules for nominals.
 These rules are of the same form as rules \textit{medial1}, \textit{extrude1} and \textit{tidy1} for universal quantifiers, hence the same argument holds for the necessity of the \textit{medial1} rule by replacing $\new$ with $\forall$.

-Including the \textit{medial new} rule forces the \textit{medial wen} rule to be included.
+Including the \textit{medial new} rule forces the \textit{suspend} rule to be included.
 To see why, observe that the following linear implications are provable.

-However, without the \textit{medial wen} rule the following implication is not provable, which would contradict the cut elimination result of this paper.
+However, without the \textit{suspend} rule the following implication is not provable, which would contradict the cut elimination result of this paper.

-Fortunately, including the \textit{medial wen} rule ensures that the above implication is provable as follows.
+Fortunately, including the \textit{suspend} rule ensures that the above implication is provable as follows.

 A similar argument justifies the inclusion of the \textit{left wen} and \textit{right wen} rules.